-For additional context, the RSNA challenge organizers later reported aggregate performance for the highest scoring submissions evaluated on the hidden private test set.
-For the top eight algorithms, they reported patient-level AUC of 0.96 and patient-level F1 of 90\%, with sensitivity of 88\% and specificity of 94\%. \citep{lee2024performance} Vertebra level fracture identification remained substantially harder.
-From the organizer-provided vertebra-level F1 box plots, we estimate a median vertebra-level F1 of approximately 67.57\% across the top submissions, despite stronger patient-level performance.
-These metrics were obtained after Youden J based threshold optimization with vertebra type-specific thresholds and a separate patient-level threshold, and were achieved using large-scale ensembles with many models per submission.
-Evaluation was performed on a private test set that is not publicly released, and winners were ranked using weighted log loss rather than F1 score.
-Consequently, these results are best interpreted as an approximate ceiling rather than a directly comparable baseline for cross-validation on the full public training set.
-In contrast, our method achieves 68.15\% vertebra-level F1 under cross-validation on the full public training set, remaining competitive under a practical protocol.
-So for a directly comparable benchmark, we evaluated the publicly released single model implementation of the first-place solution using the same cross-validation protocol.
+For additional context, the RSNA challenge organizers later reported aggregate performance for the highest-scoring submissions on the hidden private test set \citep{lee2024performance}.
+For the top eight algorithms, they reported a patient-level AUC of 0.96 and a patient-level F1 of 90\%, with sensitivity of 88\% and specificity of 94\%.
+Vertebra-level identification remained substantially harder; from the organizer-provided vertebra-level F1 box plots, we estimate a median vertebra-level F1 of approximately 67.57\% across the top submissions.
+These figures were obtained with vertebra-type-specific and patient-level threshold optimization and large-scale ensembles, on a private test set that is not publicly released, with ranking by weighted log loss rather than F1.
+They are therefore best read as an approximate ceiling rather than a directly comparable baseline, a point we return to in Section~\ref{sec:discussion}.